bartoszwalicki/ssc-blog/src/pages/rbpi-data-aggregation/introduction/index.md

 ### Host

-Our Raspberry Pi is a host for all data processing and persistance processes.
+Our Raspberry Pi is a host for all data processing and persistance.

 ![Architecture on rbpi](./architecture_on_rpi.png)